vivekparasharr/vivekparasharr.github.io/_posts/2020-12-12-statistics-linear-regression.markdown

 ---
 layout: post
-title: "Linear Regression! - WIP"
+title: "Linear Regression!"
-categories: statistics, describe, data, mean, variance, standard deviation, normal, skewness, kurtosis
+categories: statistics, linear regression, linear, regression, ordinary least squares, ols
 ---
 Regression is a supervised learning technique to predict the value of a continuous target or dependent variable using a combination of predictor or independent variables.
 Linear regression is a type of regression where the primary consideration is that the independent and dependent variables have a linear relationship.
 Linear regression is of two broad types - simple linear regression and multiple linear regression.
 In simple linear regression there is only one independent variable.
 Whereas, multiple linear regression refers to a statistical technique that uses two or more independent variables to predict the outcome of a dependent variable.
 Linear regression also has some modifications such as lasso, ridge or elastic-net regression.
 However, in this article we will cover multiple linear regression.